Federated Credential Management API

 A random number of the choice of the RP.
 It is generally used to associate a client session with a token and to mitigate replay attacks.
 Therefore, this value should have sufficient entropy such that it would be hard to guess.

-The [[DiscoverFromExternalSource]](origin, options, sameOriginWithAncestors) algorithm runs in parallel inside the Credential Management § algorithm-request to request credentials and returns a set of IdentityCredential for the requested IDPs.
+The [[DiscoverFromExternalSource]](origin, options, sameOriginWithAncestors) algorithm runs in parallel inside Credential Management 1 § 2.5.1 Request a Credential to request credentials and returns an IdentityCredential or an error.

 This internal method accepts three arguments: